MOA: Multi-Objective Alignment for Role-Playing Agents: Introduction

-We conduct extensive experiments on two challanging public benchmarks to validate our method: PersonaGym~\citep{samuel2024personagym} and RoleMRC~\citep{lu2025rolemrc}.
-MOA consistently outperforms both SFT and standard RL baselines (e.g., GRPO) across all metrics, establishing new state-of-the-art results on general role-playing tasks.
-Notably, using even only an 8B model, MOA achieves comparable performance to strong baselines like GPT-4o and Claude on PersonagGym, and even surpasses GPT-4o by 21.0\% on RoleMRC.
+We conduct experiments on two challenging public benchmarks to validate our method: PersonaGym~\citep{samuel2024personagym} and RoleMRC~\citep{lu2025rolemrc}.
+MOA consistently outperforms both SFT and standard RL baselines (e.g., GRPO) across most metrics, establishing new state-of-the-art results on general role-playing tasks.
+Notably, using even only an 8B model, MOA achieves comparable performance to strong baselines like GPT-4o and Claude on PersonaGym, and even surpasses GPT-4o by 21.0\% on RoleMRC.

-Our contributions are summarised as follows: \begin{itemize}[itemsep=2pt,topsep=3pt,leftmargin=12pt] \item We propose a novel multi-objective optimization method in RL. \item To address the issues of low sampling diversity and insufficient quality in SFT models, we develop \textit{Diversified Rollout Strategy}, including thought-augmented rollout and off-policy guidance. \item We demonstrate strong empirical gains across model sizes~(1.7B--8B), offering a scalable path toward building more powerful general RPAs. \end{itemize}
+Our contributions are summarised as follows: \begin{itemize}[itemsep=2pt,topsep=3pt,leftmargin=12pt] \item We introduce MOA, a trend-aware multi-objective reinforcement learning framework that explicitly coordinates optimization across fine-grained and potentially conflicting reward dimensions. \item We propose a pivot-based weighting mechanism that assigns training weights based on deviation-from-trend signals, mitigating the influence of rollouts that perform well on unrelated reward dimensions. \item We demonstrate empirical gains across model sizes~(1.7B--8B), offering a scalable path toward building more powerful general RPAs. \end{itemize}